 What is Keppra?

-Keppra is used to treat partial onset seizures in adults and children who are at least 1 month old.
+Keppra XR is for adults and children at least 12 years old.

-Keppra is also used to treat tonic-clonic seizures in people who are at least 6 years old, and myoclonic seizures in people who are at least 12 years old.
+Keppra is also used with other seizure medications to treat tonic-clonic seizures in people who are at least 6 years old, and myoclonic seizures in people at least 12 years old.

 Do not stop using Keppra without first talking to your doctor, even if you feel fine.
 You may have increased seizures if you stop using this medicine suddenly.
 You may need to use less and less before you stop the medication completely.